 About

-Romy-June Ralph is an accomplished educator and visual artist with a rich history of working in Queensland’s primary education sector.
+Romy-June Ralph is an accomplished educator and visual artist with a rich history in Queensland’s primary education sector.
+Her career is grounded in a lifelong commitment to creativity, scholarship and educational leadership.

-Romy is a graduate of the Aspire to Lead program, a prestigious initiative supporting high-performing educators on their leadership journeys.
-She has confidently stepped into acting principal roles when required, demonstrating her ability to lead with clarity, compassion, and capability.
+Recognised for her leadership potential, Romy was selected for the Aspire to Lead program; an initiative designed to support high-performing educators in their leadership journeys.
+She has since stepped confidently into acting principal roles, demonstrating her capacity to lead with clarity, compassion and professionalism.

-In 2023, Romy was elected Secretary of Art Education Australia (AEA), the national peak body for visual arts education, serving a term through to 2025.
-In this role, she advocated for the transformative power of visual arts in education and contributed to the national dialogue on creative curriculum design.
+In 2023, Romy was elected Secretary of Art Education Australia (AEA), the national peak body for Visual Arts education.
+In this role (2023–2025), she advocated nationally for the role of the Visual Arts in education and contributed to strategic discussions on creative curriculum design.

 Publications and Exhibitions